chetnashah/webconcepts/ReactNotes.md

  ## React Fiber

+File for class instance: `ReactFiberClassComponent.js`

  It breaks rendering into chunks rather than a single recursive call, using some sort of data structure - fiber that tracks work.

+A fiber is a JS object that corresponds to a stack frame, but it also corresponds to an instance of a component.
+It contains info about a component, its input and its output.

  React Fiber also takes into account work priorities for the processing of render related work.